product code: 135643

 These toys teach your child to work things out for themselves.

 This product is available for:

-Delivery within 2 working days to UK mainland addresses.
+Order before 4pm for delivery on the next working day to UK mainland addresses.
 Regrettably this service is unavailable for deliveries to Northern Ireland.

 ELC are happy to refund or exchange any unused merchandise returned within 28 days of purchase upon production of your receipt, as long as they are returned in an unused condition and in their original packaging.
 Please see Terms and Conditions for details.
 This does not affect your rights if the product is faulty or mis-described.